mxmdgames/ps_waterlevels/readme.txt

 ### Display

-The safety level is displayed in circular indicators on the webpage.
+The safety level is displayed in gauge-style indicators on the webpage.
 The color and message in these indicators change based on the current river conditions.
+An arrow and fill indicate the relative flow rate.

 ### Flow Rate Display